csu-signal/llama_cdcr/README.md

 # llama_cdcr
 This repository contains source code for reproducing the experiments that were conducted for the paper titled, "Okay, Let's Do This!
-Modeling Event Coreference with Generated Rationales and Knowledge Distillation".
+Modeling Event Coreference with Generated Rationales and Knowledge Distillation", submitted to NAACL 2024.
 Our experiments use LLaMA2-chat-7B as the teacher model and Longformer-base as the student model.

 ## Installation and Dependencies